beyzauzun-ai/sales-data-assistant/README.md

 # Sales Data Assistant

-A simple sales data analysis application built with **Python, Pandas, and Streamlit**.
+An interactive sales data analysis app built with Python, Pandas, and Streamlit.
-This project allows users to upload a CSV file and ask business-related questions about sales performance.
+Users can upload CSV files and ask business questions in natural language.

 ## 🚀 Live Demo